MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 Prerequisite: Customers can use Microsoft Edge and device OS is update to a Windows Holographic, 21H1 build or newer.

-If you are experiencing this issue, try one of the following:
+If you're experiencing this issue, try one of the following:

 - Users can directly access OneDrive For Business from Microsoft Edge, and interact with their files the website from their browser.
 - Users can install the OneDrive PWA app to HoloLens by downloading it from Microsoft Edge.
 This will allow users to view and manage files on the device again.
 Read and follow these [instructions for installing the OneDrive PWA app on your HoloLens.](holographic-store-apps.md#install-microsoft-onedrive-pwa-app)